 If you had a gutter re-secured because it was hanging loose, but then a few weeks later it came loose again… That fascia board is likely too soft and needs to be replaced.
 As a gutter company that does a lot of repairs, we see this all the time.

 In the two above photos (ignore the Christmas lights) you see a gutter with a lot of holes in the back of it.
 What has happened here is they have re-secured this gutter multiple times and it is still coming loose.
-The extra holes are a dead giveaway of this and also the mixture of multiple styles of hangers. (gutter spikes, hidden hangers, self tapping screws, etc…) The reason for this, is the fascia board damage is too much and the board can no longer support the weight of the gutter.
+The extra holes are a dead giveaway of this as also the mixture of multiple styles of hangers. (gutter spikes, hidden hangers, self-tapping screws, etc…) The reason for this is the fascia board damage is too much and the board can no longer support the weight of the gutter.
 You could put a gutter spike every 2 inches, but those spikes will all pull loose soon enough.

 Over time the paint on fascia boards will flake off.
 The paint was the protection layer so once this happens the wood is vulnerable to water damage.
 The white boards are the easiest to spot discoloration on.